Neo Money Account Review

 What is Neo Financial?

-Neo’s flagship products include the Neo Card (a no-fee cashback Mastercard) and the Neo Money bank account (formerly Neo Savings), Neo’s high-interest savings account with excellent everyday rates and no-fee transactions.
+Among Neo’s primary products are the Neo Card (a no-fee cashback Mastercard) the Neo Money bank account (formerly Neo Savings), and Neo’s high-interest savings account with unlimited no-fee transactions and industry-leading everyday rates.

-In this review, we’ll be digging into everything Neo Money so you can get a clear idea of what they have to offer and how they stack up against the best online banks in Canada.
+In this Neo Money review, we’ll explore everything Neo Money to provide you with a clear idea of what they have to offer and how they stack up against the traditional brick-and-mortar banks and also the best online banks in Canada.

 Neo Money Account Fees